PyRealm/Hitster/README.md

    ```bash
     python CLI_game.py
    ```
-9. To change the number of songs needed to win go to spotify_credentials.py and change "number_of_songs_to_win" variable
+9. To change the number of songs needed to win go to spotify_credentials.py and change "number_of_songs_to_win" variable.
-10. To change file from which the songs are played go to spotify_credentials.py and change "writing_path" variable
+10. To change file from which the songs are played go to spotify_credentials.py and change "writing_path" variable.

 ---